Extreme fire danger could lead to a fire outbreak Friday in the US Southwest and the High Plains – KION546

 Much of the threatened region is mired in a long-term and worsening drought that’s a symptom of the growing climate crisis.
 New Mexico, for instance, has seen its extreme and exceptional drought area more than triple since January and cover more than 60% of the state.

-“Unfortunately, should a fire start, it would be difficult or impossible to control given these conditions, which would last into early (Friday) evening,” the Boulder weather service office said Thursday morning.
+“Unfortunately, should a fire start, it would be difficult or impossible to control given these conditions, which would last into early (Friday) evening,” the Boulder weather service office said Thursday.

 This fire year has had an extraordinarily busy start in the South and Southwest, with more than 19,000 wildfires reported through Wednesday, according to the National Interagency Fire Center.
 Boulder alone has seen several significant fires in recent months, including last month’s NCAR Fire that prompted the evacuation of nearly 20,000 people and December’s Marshall Fire that burned more than 1,000 homes.